 So, obviously, I’m going to recommend that you take a certification course.

-All I can say is that I only know about my own certification course (The Sleep Consultant Certification Course) and the one that I took.
-I obviously would recommend my own.
+All I can say is that I only know about my own certification course (

 Just to tell you a little bit about a certification course, mine in particular is completely self-guided so if you decided that you did want to take my course you would sign on to enroll in the course and it would give you access to our portal.
 You would study at your pace.